RamyaRadhakrishnakumar/ceng355/index.md

 # February 12,2018
-Just did a rough draft and stuufs for the [Software Requirement Specifications](https://github.com/RamyaRadhakrishnakumar/ceng355/blob/master/srs_e-money.docx) of the project.
+Just did a rough draft and some diagrams for the [Software Requirement Specifications](https://github.com/RamyaRadhakrishnakumar/ceng355/blob/master/srs_e-money.docx) of the project.

 And also worked on the [Work Breakdown](https://github.com/RamyaRadhakrishnakumar/ceng355/blob/master/Work%20Breakdown.docx) to be carried out among the group members.